ziwicikyus/linux-log-analyzer/README.md

 # Linux Log Analyzer v0.1

 # Python based tool for analyzing linux logs and detecting potencial brute force attacks.
- 'I added some stuff on log file to make sure that the script can actually reads the log file and gives me the outputr that i seek.'
+ 'I added some stuff on log file to make sure that the script can actually reads the file and gives me the outputr that i seek.'

 Purpose